Europe is not only competing against individual startups, but against industrialisation systems.

 1. AI + Wet Lab + Simulation Feedback Loops

-This is important because the strategic advantage does not primarily come from AI alone.
+This is strategically important because the potential advantage does not primarily come from AI alone.

 It comes from controlling the feedback loop between: